jreisinger/docs/data/notes/net/nginx.md

 # Modules

+NGINX consists of modules which are controlled by directives in the config file.

 In version 1.9.11 (2016) Nginx added support for dynamic modules similar to Dynamic Shared Objects (DSO) of Apache HTTP server.
 Before that you needed to recompile Nginx if you updated a module.
 Now you can load/unload a module into NGINX at runtime.

 To load a dynamic module: